simonwep/pickr/README.md

 * hsva.toCMYK() _- Converts the object to a cymk array._
 * hsva.clone() _- Clones the color object._

-The `toString()` is overriden so you can get a color representaion string.
+The `toString()` is overridden so you can get a color representaion string.

 ```javascript
 hsva.toRGBA(); // Returns [r, g, b, a]